-DOI #5: Sufficient evidences of implementation (No challenges in this category) DOI #4: Experiences but n ot deployed a large scale Challenges Specific contributions justifying Dol #4 Dynamic use of dedicated lanes and lane prioritizing Some experiences: BESTFACT Case: Multiuse lanes for freight distribution in Bilbao Also cases in Lyon, Barcelona, and Donastia San-Sebastian Integration of urban freight with public transport on the infrastructure but also at the level of the vehicles and at public transport interchanges.
-Some cases regarding the use of vehicles for passengers and freight in combined way have been found.
-BESTFACT Case : Parcel and small cargo delivery using interurban coach system between Lithuanian urban areas BESTFACT Case: Combipakt - combined passenger and goods transport in Nijmegen, the Netherlands.
+DOI #5: Sufficient evidences of implementation Challenges Specific contributions justifying DoI #5 GAPS IDENTIFIED Integration of urban freight with public transport on the infrastructure but also at the level of the vehicles and at public transport Some cases regarding the use of vehicles for passengers and freight in combined way have been found.
+BESTFACT Case : Parcel and small cargo delivery using interurban coach system between Lithuanian urban areas Some of the cases identified in BESTFACT are not in operations at the moment so they may be reviewed interchanges.
+BESTFACT Case: Combipakt - combined passenger and goods transport in Nijmegen, the Netherlands.
 Dencity project (Sweden, funded by Swedish VINNOVA) - cases in Gothenburg and Stockholm.
 Aim to address passenger and goods mobility for development and planning of dense cities with high demands on accessibility and sustainability.
-NOVELOG : Turin pilot: Flexible use of public infrastructure by ITS.
-Venice pilot: Using public transport for freight last mile deliveries DOI #3: Some resea rch activities exist (No challenges in n this category) DOI #2: Potentially foreseen in forthcoming topics
+NOVELOG: Turin pilot: Flexible use of public infrastructure by ITS.
+Venice pilot: Using public transport for freight last mile deliveries SUITS: development of inclusive, integrated transport measures will be measured in the cities